USAGE INFO

 and center the map at that location

-• Marker displaying the lat/lon at that location (can be moved with a mouse drag)
+• Marker to display lat/lon of that location (can be moved with mouse drag)

-• Ruler marker(s) displaying distance from the first marker (can be moved with a mouse drag)
+• Ruler marker(s) to display distance from first marker (can be moved with mouse drag)

-• A current-map-specific URL link for bookmarking or sharing (uses current map center, zoom, and mode - includes
+• URL link of current map for bookmarking or sharing (uses current map center, zoom, and mode - includes

 currently displayed magenta trail/camp highlighting or lat/lon marker)

-• A PDF single-page-printable 5½x7½ mi Trailmap section for downloading More section map information
+• Single-page-printable 5½x7½ mi Trailmap section for downloading More section map information

 • Local 10-day weather forecast for surrounding 2x2km area